taivox/sample-app/README.md

 # Sample App

-A full-stack authentication app with React, Go, and PostgreSQL.
+A sample full-stack authentication app built for learning and practicing.

 ## Tech Stack